Hanna-kodehode/Hanna-kodehode/README.md

 I am a 23 year old programming student, living at the north-west coast of Norway.

-- 🔭 Currently working my portfolio!
+- 🔭 Currently working on a mini browser game in React!
 - 🌱 Currently learning React at JobLoop's Kodehode course!
 - ⚡ Fun fact: I love cosplay, fiction and leatherwork!
 - 📫 How to reach me: hanna.kodehode@gmail.com